Finding a biocontrol for Himalayan raspberry

 What is this project doing?

-To remedy this situation, a team from CABI is aiming to find potential biological control agents (both insect or fungal) from the Indian or Chinese region of the Himalayas which are damaging to Himalayan raspberry, but don’t attack other plant species.
+To remedy this situation, a team from CABI is aiming to find potential biological control agents (both insect or fungal) from the Indian or Chinese region of the Himalayas which are damaging to Himalayan raspberry, but do not attack other plant species.
 An initial scoping study evaluated the potential for using biological control for yellow Himalayan raspberry.
-In parallel we carried out extensive reviews of natural enemies recorded on yellow Himalayan raspberry in the plant’s area of origin, using published literature, CABI databases and our unique herbarium data.
+In parallel, we carried out extensive reviews of natural enemies recorded on yellow Himalayan raspberry in the plant’s area of origin, using published literature, CABI databases and our unique herbarium data.

 The team conducted several surveys in the Indian region of the Himalayas, first in collaboration with the National Bureau of Plant Genetic Resources (NBPGR) and later with the National Bureau of Agricultural Insect Resources (NBAIR), to assess and collect potential agents.
 Specimens of collected species were sent for identification to the appropriate Indian depositories: New Delhi and Bangalor (insects) and Mau and New Delhi (fungal pathogens).
 Following formal identification, we applied for and were granted with an official license to export four prioritized insect species to CABI’s quarantine facility in the UK in order for us to undertake any potential further research.
 Two surveys to compile comparative data of natural enemies were also conducted in China.

 The first survey for natural enemies of Rubus ellipticus var. obcordatus was conducted in the Indian Himalayas in 2012.
 There, the plant is prevalent in a variety of habitats including forests, grasslands and fringes of high altitude meadows.
 The team sampled distinct populations and collected numerous invertebrate and fungal species, some of which were visibly highly damaging to the plants.